SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 The sun rose higher.
 The December morning grew warmer.
 Beautiful weather for the end of the world.

 At midday, one of the officers called a halt.
 We stopped in a draw, hidden from view.
-The soldiers passed around canteens, ate cold rations.
+The soldiers passed around canteens and ate cold rations.
 One offered me water.

 I drank because my throat was dust.
 But I couldn't eat.